-In 1997, the U.S. Environmental Protection Agency (EPA) established the 8-hour ozone NAAQS of 0.080 parts per million (ppm).
-Under the 1997 standard, the nine county Denver-North Front Range area was designated as a nonattainment area.
+The nine county Denver-North Front Range area was originally designated as a nonattainment area for ozone under the 1997 8-hour ozone NAAQS of 0.080 ppm established by the EPA.
 A SIP was developed to demonstrate how the region would attain the 1997 8-hour ozone standard by 2010.
-For the purposes of Transportation Conformity, Motor Vehicle Emission Budgets (MVEBs) were established as part of the SIP.
-In 2010, EPA found the MVEBs for Nitrogen Oxides (NOx) and Volatile Organic Compounds (VOC) contained in the Denver Metro Area & North Front Range 8-Hour Ozone Attainment Plan as adequate for transportation conformity purposes.3 EPA approved these NOx and VOC MVEBs with the final rule to approve the Denver Metro Area & North Front Range Ozone

-Action Plan which included revisions to the SIP for the 1997 8-Hour Ozone NAAQS.4
+For the purposes of Transportation Conformity, Motor Vehicle Emission Budgets (MVEBs) were established as part of the SIP for the two ozone precursors: Nitrogen Oxides (NOx) and Volatile Organic Compounds (VOC).
+EPA found the NOx and VOC MVEBs adequate for transportation conformity purposes and approved the budgets with the final rule to approve the Denver Metro Area & North Front Range Ozone Action Plan which included revisions to the SIP for the 1997 8-Hour Ozone NAAQS.9

-On March 27, 2008,5 the EPA lowered the NAAQS for ground-level ozone to 0.075 ppm.
-The same nine county Denver-North Front Range Nonattainment area under the 1997 standard was designated as Marginal Nonattainment by the EPA under the 2008 standard on April 30, 2012.6 As a Marginal Nonattainment area, the deadline to attain the 2008 ozone NAAQS was by the end of the 2014 ozone season and a new SIP was not required.
+On March 27, 2008, 10 the EPA lowered the NAAQS for ground-level ozone to 0.075 ppm.
+The same nine county Denver-North Front Range Nonattainment area under the 1997 standard was designated as Marginal Nonattainment by the EPA under the 2008 standard on April 30, 2012.11 As a Marginal Nonattainment area, the deadline to attain the 2008 ozone NAAQS was by the end of the 2014 ozone season and a new SIP was not required.
 The Denver-North Front Range Nonattainment area failed to attain the NAAQS based on the three-year average of ozone data from 2012 to 2014.
-Because of this, on May 4, 2016, EPA reclassified the area from Marginal to Moderate, extending the attainment year to 2017.7 Per federal requirements, the State of Colorado developed a new SIP to demonstrate how the area will comply with the federal CAA for the 2008 ozone NAAQS.
+Because of this, on May 4, 2016, EPA reclassified the area from Marginal to Moderate, extending the attainment year to 2017.
+Per federal requirements, the State of Colorado developed a new SIP to demonstrate how the area will comply with the federal CAA for the 2008 ozone NAAQS.
 The Moderate Area Ozone SIP, submitted to the EPA on May 31, 2017, set MVEBs for each subarea of the Denver-North Front Range nonattainment area.
-On March 16, 2018, the EPA found the MVEBs in the Moderate Area Ozone SIP adequate for conformity determinations8 and on August 2, 2018, the EPA approved the majority of the SIP.9
+On March 16, 2018, the EPA found the MVEBs in the Moderate Area Ozone SIP adequate for conformity determinations and on August 2, 2018, the EPA approved the majority of the SIP.

-Most recently, the EPA lowered the ozone NAAQS to 0.070 ppm on December 28, 2015.10 The nine county Denver-North Front Range area was designated as a Marginal Nonattainment area by the EPA on August 3, 2018.11 A SIP has yet to be developed for the 2015 ozone NAAQS.
+Most recently, the EPA lowered the ozone NAAQS to 0.070 ppm on December 28, 2015.
+The nine county Denver-North Front Range area was designated as a Marginal Nonattainment area by the EPA on August 3, 2018.
+16 A SIP has yet to be developed for the 2015 ozone NAAQS.
 Until new MVEBs are approved and become effective, the Denver-North Front Range Nonattainment area demonstrates conformity to the 2015 ozone NAAQS by meeting the approved Moderate SIP MVEB tests for the 2008 ozone NAAQS (40 CFR 93.109(c)(2)(i)).
-This conformity determination meets EPA's requirement to complete a new conformity determination within one year of the effective date of the Marginal Nonattainment designation for the 2015 Ozone NAAQS.12
+The previous conformity determination completed in June 2019 met EPA's requirement to complete a new conformity determination within one year of the effective date of the Marginal Nonattainment designation for the 2015 Ozone NAAQS.17